Print Books | 18th Edition

 NOTE: In situations when it’s necessary to cite the entirety of a series or multivolume work in a bibliography, follow the format below.

 Patterson, James T. Oxford History of the United States.
 13 vols.
-New York: Oxford University Press, 1996.
+Oxford University Press, 1996.

 Letter in a Published Collection